 Coming down the trail, an hour or so later, the Boy Scout looked like a horse headed to a barn.
 His head hung low, arms dangled at his side, and his backpack dragged behind him as he passed.
 “Scout” made no eye contact or salutation.
 We could see that all he could think about was getting out of these mountains to a shower and a bed.
 The rest of the bedraggled troop followed a few minutes behind, stirring up dust as they shuffled by.
 We continued on to Mistymoon.

-“Howdy Partner?” the chipper father bellowed as he and his family of six were about to overtake us on an especially steep section of the trail.
+“Howdy, partner?” the chipper father bellowed as he and his family of six were about to overtake us on an incredibly steep section of the trail.
 Mom, dad, and the four stair-step blond children were much too perfect.
 All had matching khaki shorts with button-up safari shirts.
-I was sure their little knapsacks, perched high on their backs, held all the articles necessary for a safe and joyful day-trip to the mountains.
+I was sure their little knapsacks, perched high on their backs, held all the articles necessary for a safe and joyful day trip to the mountains.
 As “Captain von Trapp” and his brood marched on, we could almost hear them singing.

-In a light-green meadow, with yellow and purple wildflowers splashed between morainic hills, the trail opened.
-An elderly man could be seen in the distance, slowly hiking our way.
+The trail opened in a light-green meadow, with yellow and purple wildflowers splashed between morainic hills.
+We could see an elderly man in the distance, slowly hiking our way.
 His tanned, muscular arms and legs, walking stick, and tidy backpack suggested that he was a veteran of these mountains.
 He stopped to talk.
-He was a semi-retired pediatrician from Sheridan, who came to the mountains often and was going to be out for a week.
+He was a semi-retired pediatrician from Sheridan who came to the mountains often and was going to be out for a week.
 Though he appeared experienced and knowledgeable, it seemed to us a little foolish to be backpacking alone at his age.
 “No worries, my friends,” he said, “I have a GPS tracker.
 My wife is at home, monitoring my every step.”
 He showed us a small device clipped to the top of his pack, no larger than a cigarette lighter, which beamed his coordinates into the sky and back down to his living room.

 “The Doctor” was a very delightful and interesting man with whom we could have continued to talk.
 But he interrupted, saying, “I’ve got to get going, you see, my wife is watching my progress on her laptop, and if I stop here on the trail too long, she will worry that I am injured.”
 We parted ways in opposite directions.